 Reading and advising on test results $175.00

 The cost of personal prescriptions and protocols are not included in the consultation fee and vary with each prescription.
-The office will contact you for your approval prior to dispensing
+The clinic will contact you for your approval prior to dispensing.

 Cancellations within 48hrs of appointment or ‘no shows’ will be charged at $125.00

-Ensure the office has received your test results, treatments you are taking and a short history at least 2 days prior to your consultation.
+Ensure the clinic has received your test results, treatments you are taking and a short history at least 2 full days prior to your consultation.

-Bring a list of any questions you may have.
+Have a list of questions you may have handy during the consultation.